muratk3n/thirdwave/en/README.md

 ---

 Sure.
-30s TR for example, during the single-party rule and staunch nationalism, one of its governors was known to have said "if communism was necessary for this country, we would surely import it".
+30s TR for example, during the single-party rule and staunch nationalism one of its governors was known to have said "if communism was necessary for this country, we would surely import it".
 Sounds like a joke and it is told as such, but the guy was dead serious.
 There you go, nationalist talking about utilizing